Puru-6212/GrooZo/Privacy-Policy.md

-# Privacy Policy for Grozo
+# Privacy Policy for Groozo

-At Grozo, we respect your privacy and are committed to protecting your personal information.
+At GrooZo, we respect your privacy and are committed to protecting your personal information.
 This Privacy Policy outlines how we collect, use, and safeguard your data.

 ## Information We Collect

-- **Personal Information:** When you register for Grozo, we collect your name, mobile number, and address.
+- **Personal Information:** When you register for GrooZo, we collect your name, mobile number, email and address.
 This information is essential for order processing and delivery.
 - **Location Information:** We collect location data from your device to facilitate the delivery of your orders.

 ## How We Use Your Information